- Why are there differences in prices?

 Unfortunately the volume of students we are assigning will not afford us the ability to show every incoming student his/her room.
 However, there are pictures and dimensions listed on each hall’s page.
 Additionally, students are given the opportunity to visit a sample room during their on-campus visit through the Office of Admissions.

-Each room is equipped with a bed, a closet, a dresser or chest of drawers, a desk, a desk chair, and a 2.0 cubic ft. refrigerator.
+Each room is equipped with a bed, a closet, a dresser or chest of drawers, a desk, and a desk chair.
 High speed wireless Internet, and cable TV provided by College Cable Services are also available.

 For all the residence halls except for Telford, the size of the mattresses are Twin XL (80" x 36").
 Therefore, you will need Twin XL/Jersey Knit/Deep Pocket sheets.
 In Telford the mattresses are standard twin (75" x 36").
 Therefore, standard twin sheets will suffice.